andrew-candela/messages/README.md

 I'm starting with UDP, but it sounds like TCP would be a better choice.
 I'll probably try both.

-In order to receive remote connections, you will probably have to set up port forwarding on your local network.
+In order to receive remote connections, you probably have to set up port forwarding on your local network.
+This is really going to put a damper on using this with non-technical folks.

 ## Cryptography